MapStory/mapstory-community/README.md

 ### Maintaining the roadmap

-Every two weeks the roadmap should be updated for at least immediate and short term categories.
-Moving items from one time frame to another needs to meet some minimum requirements:
+The Roadmap should be updated by Product Owners at least once per month.

 ##### Immediate Term

-Any item listed in [immediate term](https://github.com/MapStory/mapstory-roadmap/blob/master/roadmap.md#immediate-within-4-weeks) should have an 'owner' a developer who is working on it, and who expects to finish and deploy to production within 2 months.
-This should be placed directly on the main roadmap document.
+Any item listed in [immediate term](https://github.com/MapStory/mapstory-roadmap/blob/master/roadmap.md#immediate-within-4-weeks) should have an 'owner'- a developer who is primarily responsible for its delivery.
+All issues generated as part of an item should have a common label (i.e. "4D") and should have a StoryPoint prediction for level-of-effort (we use the Fibonacci sequence to predict effort).
+The Designer, in coordination with the developer owner and Product Owners, should make decisions on wireframes as soon as possible.

-Anything in immediate term should also have a 'label' in the issue tracker for it.
-This tracks all the bugs and iterations of testing against the topic.
-The roadmap item should have a link to that label in its 'issues' section.

 ##### Medium Term